Alpha Company Soldiers conduct logistics airlift training

 |0

-This work, Alpha Company Soldiers conduct logistics airlift training [Image 5 of 5], by SGT Laurissa Hodges, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Alpha Company Soldiers conduct logistics airlift training, by SGT Laurissa Hodges, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT